-When this bit is cleared to 0 by application program, the Flash memory write function is disabled.
-Note that writing a "1" into this bit results in no action.
+When this bit is cleared to 0 by application program, the Flash memory erase/write function is disabled.
+Note that this bit cannot be set high by application programs.
+Writing a "1" into this bit results in no action.
 This bit is used to indicate the Flash memory write function status.
-When this bit is set to 1 by the hardware, it means that the Flash memory write function is enabled successfully.
+When this bit is set to 1 by the hardware, it means that the Flash memory erase/write function is enabled successfully.
 Otherwise, the Flash memory write function is disabled if the bit is zero.